David Leavitt (banker): Biography

-Leavitt also owned and operated the Fulton Street Ferry, until popular sentiment against Leavitt's large monopolies put an end to his ownership.
-In 1843, Leavitt financed construction of an elegant mansion in Brooklyn Heights, which he sold a decade later to Henry C. Bowen.
+Leavitt also owned and operated the Fulton Street Ferry, until popular sentiment against his large monopolies put an end to his ownership.
+In 1843, he financed construction of an elegant mansion in Brooklyn Heights, which he sold a decade later to Henry C. Bowen.
 (The Leavitt-Bowen Mansion was demolished in 1904).
 During this time, Brooklyn Heights was the residence of increasing numbers of New York City's most prominent merchants.

 Seeking to find uses for his accumulated capital, Leavitt entered into several banking ventures.
 He was elected president of the Fulton Bank of New York City.
 Later, in 1838, he became president of the American Exchange Bank, a large lending institution headquartered in Manhattan, with which he served for 16 years.
 During his tenure at American Exchange, there was a financial panic, during which European bondholders of the State of Illinois declared their intention to foreclose on the bonds issuer.
 "Grave fears were entertained that the bonds would not be paid", wrote The New York Times, "and several financiers had failed in placing them in the European market, but by pledging his own credit, Mr. Leavitt succeeded in creating a degree of confidence in the scheme, and it was a source of pride to him in after years that all the holders of the bonds eventually received both principal and interest."
 To reassure the bondholders, Leavitt not only advanced his own funds, but traveled to England to meet jittery European stakeholders.